Resident Assistant Selection

 - May 8th – RAs released

-The Resident Assistant recruitment and selection process will start mid-February and will continue until RA offers are sent the week of April 10th.
+The Resident Assistant recruitment and selection process will start mid-October and will continue until RA offers are sent the week of November 27th.
 The selection process is designed to help applicants get to know new people, learn about themselves, and gain important skills.
 To apply, candidates participate in a selection process that includes:

 - Attending an RA information session.
 By attending the information sessions, you’ll learn more about the role and have an opportunity to ask questions.
 These are optional, but highly encouraged.
 RA information sessions will occur on the following dates and times: